keras-team/keras-io/templates/api/keras-tuner/hypermodels/index.md

     max_trials=5)
 ```

-There are also some built-in `HyperModel` subclasses (e.g. HyperResNet,
+There are also some built-in `HyperModel` subclasses (e.g. `HyperResNet`,
-HyperXception) for the users to directly use so that the users don't need to
+`HyperXception`) for the users to directly use so that the users don't need to
 write their own search spaces.

 ```python